It's Flashbeagle, Charlie Brown: Plot

-Charlie Brown and Sally host a party, where everyone begins a game of "Simon Says" until Lucy takes charge ("Lucy Says").
-Afterwards, the kids dance to a song about Pigpen ("Pigpen Hoedown").
+Charlie Brown and Sally host a party, where everyone begins a game of "Simon Says" until Lucy takes charge from 5 ("Lucy Says").
+Afterwards, the kids dance to a song about Pig-Pen ("Pigpen Hoedown").

 The next morning, Snoopy is sleeping when Charlie Brown berates him for oversleeping while others work.

 Later that day, Snoopy decides on an outfit for a night on the town and heads to a discothèque with Franklin, where his dance moves are met with acclaim from the other club-goers ("Flashbeagle (1st Reprise)").
 When he heads home exhausted from his performance, Charlie Brown takes notice and can't believe what his dog has done and become.

 The next morning, Sally takes a groggy Snoopy to school for Show and Tell.
 After 5 talks about his pet chameleon, Sally's turn comes, but Snoopy is still exhausted.
 However, 5 berates Snoopy for just sitting there asleep.
 He changes all of that by turning on his boom box, causing Snoopy to awaken and dance, and the children gradually join in ("Flashbeagle (2nd Reprise)").

-Charlie Brown tells Sally that he should do something about his dog's behavior.
-Sally disagrees because, thanks to Snoopy, she got an "A" (for the first time) for Show and Tell.
+Charlie Brown tells Sally that he plans to lecture Snoopy on his behavior.
+Sally disagrees because, thanks to Snoopy, she got an "A" for the first time for Show and Tell.